sybernix/lang-exchange-lk/docs/thesis.md

 #### 3.1.2 Overview

 Sri Lanka is a multilingual country where three languages, Sinhala, Tamil, and English are predominantly spoken.
 Traditional way of learning language is going to language classes is still the most prevalent way of language acquisition.
 This project aims to develop a language exchange platform where Sri Lankans can find language partners and learn together.
 This platform will provide more chances to actually use the language for the learners.

+#### 3.1.3 Customers

+All Sri Lankans who want to learn a second language.
+They should have access to the internet and basic IT knowledge.